-4.PRESERVE SPACES THAT EMBODY THE CITY'S DIVERSE HISTORIC, SOCIAL, AND CULTURAL PERIODS, PEOPLE, AND EVENTS.
+Comment [30]: ADDITIONS:

+-Expand the Northeast Evanston Local Historic District boundary to include the Northeast Evanston National Register District.

+-Create an Oakton Local Historic District to be conterimous with the Oakton National Register District.

+-Create a Northwest Evanston National register and Local Historic District additional flexibility in design review.
-- P 4.1 Allow for landmark designations based on cultural and social significance and provide additional flexibility in design review. - P 4.2 Collaborate with local community organizations to support the collection of oral histories and personal narratives from residents of color and underrepresented population groups and identities to inform future designations. - P 4.3 Require appropriate names for new developments and streets to foster and retain the cultural and historical aspects of the community.

-- P 4.4 Support the creation and designation of a cultural historic district that celebrates residents of color and other underrepresented populations. - P 4.5 Prepare Neighborhood Conservation District Plans and support neighborhood planning efforts in areas where residents have expressed interest in enhancing and stabilizing neighborhood character, identity, and affordability. - P 4.6 Work with tribal representatives to identify reburial sites for Indigenous remains, fostering respect, healing, and environmental stewardship.
+- P 4.2 Collaborate with local community organizations to support the collection of oral histories and personal narratives from residents of color and underrepresented population groups and identities to inform future designations. - P 4.3 Require appropriate names for new developments and streets to foster and retain the cultural and historical aspects of the community. - P 4.4 Support the creation and designation of a cultural historic district that celebrates residents of color and other underrepresented populations. - P 4.5 Prepare Neighborhood Conservation District Plans and support neighborhood planning efforts in areas where residents have expressed interest in enhancing and stabilizing neighborhood character, identity, and affordability. - P 4.6 Work with tribal representatives to identify reburial sites for Indigenous remains, fostering respect, healing, and environmental stewardship. - 5.
+Promote inclusive economic development in historic areas to minimize displacement and support communities. - P 5.1 Strengthen programs that recognize and support businesses owned by historically marginalized communities, offering financial aid, marketing support, and partnerships to prevent displacement. - P 5.2 Use asset mapping to identify culturally significant businesses and areas vulnerable to development and market pressures and ensure they receive targeted support to maintain their presence. - 6.
+Establish, maintain, and leverage incentives and programs to address property maintenance, restoration, rehabilitation and neighborhood rehabilitation and stabilization needs. - P 6.1 Create funding programs or partnerships to support community-led projects aimed at revitalizing and preserving landmark buildings and resources associated with historically underrepresented and marginalized neighborhoods in Evanston. - P 6.2 Protect naturally occurring affordable housing (NOAH) private properties that are affordable without government subsidies and prevent displacement by creating conservation districts. - P 6.3 Promote heritage tourism to expand knowledge of cultural history. - 7.
+Include residents, educational institutions, and other partners in preservation efforts. - P 7.1 Work with community partners to advance preservation efforts and decision making. - P 7.2 Spread awareness of preservation efforts and increase education and advocacy efforts to foster community pride.

-5. PROMOTE INCLUSIVE ECONOMIC DEVELOPMENT IN HISTORIC AREAS TO MINIMIZE DISPLACEMENT AND SUPPORT COMMUNITIES.

-- P 5.1 Strengthen programs that recognize and support businesses owned by historically marginalized communities, offering financial aid, marketing support, and partnerships to prevent displacement. - P 5.2 Use asset mapping to identify culturally significant businesses and areas vulnerable to development and market pressures and ensure they receive targeted support to maintain their presence.

-6. ESTABLISH, MAINTAIN, AND LEVERAGE INCENTIVES AND PROGRAMS TO ADDRESS NEIGHBORHOOD REHABILITATION AND STABILIZATION NEEDS.

-- P 6.1 Create funding programs or partnerships to support community-led projects aimed at revitalizing and preserving landmark buildings and resources associated with historically underrepresented and marginalized neighborhoods in Evanston. - P 6.2 Protect naturally occurring affordable housing (NOAH) private properties that are affordable without government subsidies and prevent displacement by creating conservation districts. - P 6.3 Promote heritage tourism to expand knowledge of cultural history.

-7. INCLUDE RESIDENTS, EDUCATIONAL INSTITUTIONS, AND OTHER PARTNERS IN PRESERVATION EFFORTS.
+Comment [31]: ALTERNATE: Increase the number of professional staff charged with administering the preservation program and enact creative organizational structures and capacity building approaches that include a broad spectrum of stakeholders in preservation efforts.

-- P 7.1 Work with community partners to advance preservation efforts and decision making. - P 7.2 Spread awareness of preservation efforts and increase education and advocacy efforts to foster community pride. - P 7.3 Encourage private historic protection measures by providing information on incentives to property owners. - P 7.4 Ensure the City of Evanston leads by example and follows preservation best practices in municipal decision making and capital improvements. - P 7.5 Support the value and policy statements within Preserve 2040 and expand implementation of the Plan's initiatives through 2045. - P 7.6 Consult more with Tribal Historic Preservation Officers, whose ancestral homeland includes Evanston, to ensure potential archaeological resources are treated with the sensitivity and respect they deserve.
+- P 7.3 Encourage private historic protection measures by providing information on incentives to property owners. - P 7.4 Ensure the City of Evanston leads by example and follows preservation best practices in municipal decision making and capital improvements. - P 7.5 Support the value and policy statements within Preserve 2040 and expand implementation of the Plan's initiatives through 2045. - P 7.6 Consult more with Tribal Historic Preservation Officers, whose ancestral homeland includes Evanston, to ensure potential archaeological resources are treated with the sensitivity and respect they deserve.